Skip to header Skip to main navigation Skip to main content Skip to footer

 Where to Stay in Marblemount: Closest Base to North Cascades

-Marblemount is a 7 minute drive from the National Park entrance and a 35 minute drive to Diablo Lake.
+On a good day, Marblemount is a 7 minute drive from the National Park entrance and a 35 minute drive to Diablo Lake.

 Marblemount is the stay-here-for-the-morning town.
 It earns that role because it sits at the start of Cascade River Road and because key North Cascades permit logistics happen here.
 If your trip depends on an early trailhead start, a permit pickup, or getting onto Cascade River Road before the day gets crowded, Marblemount makes practical sense.